Actindo-AG/Documentation/Taxes/UserInterface/01a_TaxRates.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all tax rates in the list are selected.

+  [comment]: <> (Alle Tax rates ausgewählt, aber es ist nicht möglich, etwas zu machen, i.e. keine Editing toolbar angezeigt.)

 - [EDIT]
   Click this button to edit the selected tax rate.
 This button is only displayed, when the checkbox of a tax rate is selected.
-Alternatively, you can click directly a row in the list to edit a product.
+Alternatively, you can click directly a row in the list to edit a tax rate.
 The *Edit tax rate* view is displayed, see [Edit tax rate](#edit-tax-rate).
   For detailed information, see [Edit a tax rate](../Integration/01_ManageTaxRates.md#edit-a-tax-rate).

+[comment]: <> (Ändern in der Zukunft?
+In neuer UI, Edit-Fenster werden einfach den Namen des ausgewählten Tax rates/Produktes, usw.; Create-Fenster werden "New ..." heißen.
+Besprochen in UX-Docu Meeting 08.08.22)

 - [DELETE]
 Click this button to delete the selected tax rate.
 This button is only displayed, when the checkbox of a tax rate is selected.
 For detailed information, see [Delete a tax rate](../Integration/01_ManageTaxRates.md#delete-a-tax-rate).

-The list displays all tax rates.
+The list displays all available tax rates.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Tax zone*
 All configured tax zones.
 By default, the following tax zones are displayed: